-A cyst is an abnormal fluid-filled structure which is lined by epithelium; with one exception: lung cysts contain gas, not fluid.
+A cyst is an abnormal fluid-filled structure which is lined by epithelium; with one exception: lung cysts may contain gas or fluid.
 By contradistinction, a pseudocyst lacks an epithelial lining and instead has a vascular and fibrotic capsule.

 The cystic artery represents the main blood supply to the gallbladder.
 It most commonly arises from the right hepatic artery within Calots triangle 1.

-The cystic artery passes posterior to the cystic duct to reach the neck of the gallbladder.
-At this point, it gives off two-to-fo...
+The cystic artery typically passes posterior to the cystic duct to reach the neck of the gallbladder.
+At this point, it gives off...

 Cystic hepatic metastases are included in the differential for new cystic liver lesions.
 The internal cystic component may represent necrosis as the tumor outgrows its hepatic blood supply, or it may represent a mucinous component, similar to the primary tumor.